-Abstract.
 A family of tree automata of size n is presented such that the size of the largest common prefix (lcp) tree of all accepted trees is exponential in n.
 Moreover, it is shown that this prefix tree is not compressible via DAGs (directed acyclic graphs) or tree straight-line programs.
 We also show that determining whether or not the lcp trees of two given tree automata are equal is coNP-complete; the result holds even for deterministic bottom-up tree automata accepting finite tree languages.
 These results are in sharp contrast to the case of context-free string grammars.

-1 Introduction
+1. Introduction

-For a given language L one can define the largest common prefix of L as the longest string which is a prefix of every word in L. This definition can be extended to tree languages in a natural way.
-One motivation to compute the largest common prefix of a set of strings or trees is the so called earliest normal form, which has been studied for string transducers [1, 8] and tree transducers [3].
+For a given language L of finite strings one can define the largest common prefix of L as the longest string which is a prefix of every word in L. This definition can be extended to tree languages in a natural way.
+One motivation to compute the largest common prefix of a set of strings or trees is the so called earliest normal form, which has been studied for string transducers [2, 11] and tree transducers [4].
 The existence of an earliest normal form has several important consequences.
-For instance, the transducer can in a simple further step be made canonical, which allows deciding equivalence and gives rise to Gold-style learning algorithms [9, 5].
+For instance, the transducer can in a simple further step be made canonical, which allows deciding equivalence and gives rise to Goldstyle learning algorithms [12, 7].
 Intuitively, an earliest transducer produces its output "as early as possible".
 In order to compute the earliest form of a given transducer, one has to consider all possible inputs (for a certain set of states), and has to determine if the corresponding outputs have a non-empty common prefix; if so, then the transducer is not earliest, because this common prefix is independent of the input and hence should have been produced before.
 The questions arise how large such common prefixes can possibly be, and whether or not they can be compressed.

 In this paper we address these questions in a general setting where the trees of which the common prefix is computed are given by a finite tree automaton.
-We present a family of tree automata of size $\Theta(n)$ such that their largest common prefixes (lcps) are of size exponential in n and are essentially incompressible via common tree compression methods such as DAGs (directed acyclic graphs) or tree straight-line programs [4, 6].
-Recently it has been shown that for a given context-free string grammar, a representation of the largest common prefix can be computed in polynomial time [7].
+We present a family of tree automata of size $\Theta(n)$ such that their largest common prefixes (lcps) are of size exponential in n and are essentially incompressible via common tree compression methods such as DAGs (directed acyclic graphs) or tree straight-line programs [6, 9].
+Technically, the main ingredient in the construction of this family of tree automata is the well-known fact that a deterministic string automaton needs exponentially many states in order to recognize strings where the n-th last symbol carries a specific label.
+Recently it has been shown that for a given context-free string grammar, a representation of the largest common prefix can be computed in polynomial time [10].

-Whenever above we mention "tree automaton", we always mean "nondeterministic (top-down or bottom-up) tree automaton".
-Let us now consider the case of deterministic tree automata.
-It is known that in the deterministic case, top-down automata are strictly less expressive than bottom-up tree automata; in fact, they are so weak that they cannot even recognize finite tree languages such as $\{f(a, f(a, a)), f(f(a, a), a)\}$ (here, we use the standard term representation for trees; see Section 2).
+Whenever above we mention "tree automaton", we always mean "deterministic bottom-up tree automaton".
+These automata recognize exactly the regular tree languages.
+Let us now consider the case of deterministic top-down tree automata.
+It is known that these automata are strictly less expressive than deterministic bottom-up tree automata; in fact, they are so weak that they cannot even recognize finite tree languages such as $\{f(a, f(a, a)), f(f(a, a), a)\}$ (here, we use the standard term representation for trees; see Section 2).
 It turns out that the largest common prefix of the trees recognized by a deterministic top-down tree automaton can be computed by a simple (top-down) procedure.
 Moreover, the resulting lcps are compressible via DAGs, and the procedure can produce in linear time a DAG of the lcp.
-In contrast, for deterministic bottom-up tree automata (which are equally expressive as nondeterministic tree automata), such a procedure is not possible.
-Surprisingly, for such automata similar results can be proven as for nondeterministic automata, e.g., a family of automata of size $\Theta(n^2)$ can be defined, such that the size of their lcp is exponential in n.
-Technically, one ingredient of both families of automata (nondeterministic and deterministic ones) is the well-known fact that an automaton needs exponentially many states in order to recognize strings where the n-th last symbol carries a specific label.